I-is-as-I-does/Medicis/README.md

 A PHP tool dedicated to fastforward JSON collection creation.
 - Handles schema, sample data, translations
-- Generates pages and menu config for UI integration
+- Generates pages and menu config for UI integratio
 - Bundles collections in groups and profiles
 - Run in CLI